Prafful-Mali/edulance-docs/docs/functional.md

 1. **User Authentication:** Users should be able to register, log in, and authenticate using JWT tokens.
 2. **Email Verification:** Upon registration, users must verify their email before accessing the platform.
-3. **Role-Based Access:** Admins have elevated permissions to manage users, skills, and posts.
+3. **Role-Based Access:** Admins have elevated permissions to manage users, and posts.
 4. **Post Creation:** Authenticated users can create posts for hackathons or group projects.
-5. **Application Submission:** Authenticated users can apply to open posts before deadlines.
+5. **Application Submission:** Authenticated users can apply to open posts.
-6. **Deadline Validation:** The system should automatically prevent applications after the last date.

 ---